 CHRIS ARNOLD, BYLINE: The weather this week was beautiful in Boston, so it's perfect for tourists having lunch outside by the harbor or taking a trolley bus around to do some sightseeing.

-ARNOLD: A half-empty trolley bus rolls its way past the old brick alleyways and tourists hop off to go see Paul Revere's house, or some other go to grab dessert at some of the famous Italian pastry shops.
+ARNOLD: A half-empty trolley bus rolls its way past some old brick alleyways.
+Some tourists hop off to go see Paul Revere's house, or some others go to grab dessert at some of the famous Italian pastry shops.

 UNIDENTIFIED MAN: And don't forget about bringing back a cannoli for the driver.
 See you later.

 ARNOLD: Some of the trolley companies here say that business is off from last year.
 And some think that that's because they're seeing fewer Europeans.
-Tom Splinnell(ph) is a driver with Boston Common Coach.
+Thomas Linnell(ph) is a driver with Boston Common Coach.

-ARNOLD: Splinnell says he used to run a bunch of bus trips to a big outlet shopping mall outside the city's tourists - it's not exactly Paul Revere's house but apparently a lot of people want to go and they show up with empty luggage bags and stuff them to the gills at the outlet stores.
+ARNOLD: Linnell says he used to run a bunch of bus trips to a big outlet shopping mall outside the city for tourists - it's not exactly Paul Revere's house but apparently a lot of people want to go and they show up with empty luggage bags and stuff them to the gills at the outlet stores.

 ARNOLD: You know they're heavy 'cause you have to throw them under the bus and stuff?

-SPLINNELL: Yes.
-Sometimes I have to put them under the bus or inside the vans.
+LINNELL: Yes.
+Sometimes we have to put them under the bus or inside the vans.
 And I ask them once in a while if they brought their mother-in-law back with them in the bag because they're so heavy.